KcsDev1982/plb-vscode/README.md

-# plb-vscode
+# PL/B for Visual Studio Code

-An extension for VS Code which provides support for the PL/B Language
+An extension for VS Code which provides support for the Programming Language for Business (PL/B).

+This extension supports the Sunbelt Computer Software version of the PL/B language.

+Supports:
+* Syntax highlighting
+* Code Folding
+* Code snippets

+### Select PL/B as a language
+* On the bottom-right corner, click on the *select language mode* button, if you have created a new file it should display *Plain Text*
+* Select *PLB* in the list of languages.

+Alternatively, saving the file with a `.pls`, `.plbs`, or `.dbs` extension, will allow VS Code to understand that it is a PL/B file, and automatically select the language correctly.

+### Using snippets
+* Bring-up the *autocomplete* menu by hitting the `Ctrl+Shift` key combination
+* Select the snippet that you want to use in the list
+* Use `tab` to navigate trough the snippet's variables